 In addition, to comply with state statute, the syllabus must contain contact information for the instructor that indicates clearly how and when students can contact the instructor.
 Include contact information for students that is appropriate such as email address, office phone number, etc.

-Suggested ways of providing contact information:

-Method Times

-Home or office phone number List days and times available

-Email address Anytime

-Location at or near classroom List day and times available

 Service Learning